credibil/docs/src/contributing/testing.md

 # Testing

-This section describes how to run Credibil VC's tests and add new tests.
+This section describes how to run Credibil's tests and add new tests.

-Before continuing, make sure you can [build Credibil VC](./building.md) successfully.
+Before continuing, make sure you can [build Credibil](./building.md) successfully.
 Can't run the tests if you can't build it!

 ## Installing `wasm32` Targets